Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Introduction

 Fig.~\ref{fig:rate-comparisons} also includes simplified projections for the BNS rate inferred at the end of O4, assuming no new BNS are observed or one new BNS is observed.
 These projections are estimated assuming that the total number of event candidates (as released in public alerts) is proportional to the total surveyed spacetime volume.
 The end of O4 had 391 cumulative public alerts and/or published events compared to 218 at the end of O4a.
 This implies that the surveyed spacetime volume at the end of O4 is approximately $391/218$, or 1.8, times larger than the surveyed spacetime volume at the end of O4a.
 If no new BNS mergers are detected, the rate at the end of O4 would be roughly 1.8 times smaller than the O4a rate.
 If one new BNS merger is detected, the number of BNS events would increase by a factor of 1.5 (from 2 to 3 detections), so the end-of-O4 rate would be roughly $1.5/1.8$, or 80\%, of the O4a rate.

 Observations of GRBs, \rprocess abundance measurements, and the Galactic DNS population each provide a measurement of the BNS merger rate that is independent of GW observations. \pnp{Prior to the latest LVK catalog GWTC-4}, the GW-inferred BNS merger rates of a few hundred $\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ were consistent with these independent estimates~\citep{MandelBroekgaarden2022}.
 In this work, we revisit these comparisons in light of the lower BNS merger rate, identifying possible tensions between different rate estimates and their implications.
 The remainder of this paper is structured as follows.
 In \S~\ref{sec:GWrates}, we infer the merger rates of BNS and ``EM-bright" NSBH merger rates from the most recent GW catalog GWTC-4.
-Unlike previous studies that reported the total merger rates marginalized over the uncertain BNS and NSBH mass distributions, we simplify the calculation by reporting merger rates in specific mass bins, where each mass bin corresponds to at most one GW event.
+We simplify the calculation by reporting merger rates in specific mass bins, where each mass bin corresponds to at most one GW event.
 Our merger rate is therefore relatively robust to any mass distribution modeling systematics and extrapolation effects, although we discuss the sensitivity of the inferred rate to NS mass and spin distribution assumptions.
 Summing over all masses, we infer the total BNS rate to be $110^{+192}_{-82}\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$.
 In \S\ref{sec:GRB}, we compile estimates of the merger-origin GRB rate, which tend to be higher than the inferred BNS merger rate, and discuss implications for GRB progenitors, beaming angles and cosmological evolution.
 In \S\ref{sec:rprocess}, we derive the \rprocess mass in the Milky Way (MW) and the implied BNS merger rate needed to produce this mass, comparing it to the GW rates and discussing implications for \rprocess production.
 In \S\ref{sec:MW-DNS}, we compare our inferred BNS merger rate as a function of mass to the Galactic double neutron star (DNS) population and discuss implications for pulsar beaming and radio survey selection effects.
-We summarize our main results, remaining uncertainties and implications for future observations in \S\ref{sec:discussion}.
+We discuss remaining uncertainties and implications for future observations in \S\ref{sec:discussion} and summarize in \S\ref{sec:conclusion}.